 Imagine a world where you can get feedback on that dreaded assessment you’ve been putting off.
 It would be pretty amazing, yeah?
 While your academics aren’t the be-all and end-all of your university experience, it’s a crucial part of helping you find success.
 After all, isn’t the content you’re studying the main reason you came to university?

 Researching, writing academic essays and referencing can feel like pretty foreign concepts when you’re starting out.
-Knowing this, Uni of Newcastle offers a huge amount of free and easy to access academic support services.
-Here are Navigator’s top 7 ways the University can help you ace your studies.
+Knowing this, UON offers a huge amount of free and easy to access academic support services.
+Here are Navigator’s top 7 ways UON can help you ace your studies.

 Attend Student Success Week

-Student Success Week is your chance to get a feel for all of the academic support services available at the University.
-Kicking off during Week 2 of Semester 1, you’ll learn the secrets behind achieving academic success.
-The week is packed full of events where you can find out more information about Academic Learning Support, peer learning, the different ways to use the library and other online tools.
+Student Success Week is your chance to get a feel for all of the academic support services available at UON.
+Kicking off during Week 2 of Semester 1 (5-9 March), you’ll learn the secrets behind achieving academic success.
+The week is packed full of events where you can find out more information about Learning Development, peer learning, the different ways to use the library and other online tools.
 There will also be experts on-hand to answer anyway questions you have about university study.
 Topping things off, there will even be a free BBQ.

-Academic Learning Support are able to help you through all stages of your study program.
+Learning Development are able to help you through all stages of your study program.
 These include developing your academic writing, improving your study skills, organising revision timetables, providing course-specific maths and statistics support, and assisting with English language skills.

 “A lot of [students]…have really good time management skills, but adding that extra layer of study on top of it means things get crushed,” explained Alison.
 “Sometimes it can impact on family relationships, sometimes it can impact on their studies and paid work.
 So it’s a little bit of a balancing act in the first couple of months of uni to try and get all of that working.”

-The REALLY amazing, almost too good to be true, service offered by Academic Support is providing feedback on your assessments.
+The REALLY amazing, almost too good to be true, service offered by Learning Development is providing feedback on your assessments.
 You can submit your draft assessment or assessment outline online and a learning adviser will reply within 24 hours with a response.

 “The thing about e-consult is we obviously can’t tell you whether you’ve answered the question, but we can look at the assignment question and see whether you’re hitting the right notes, see whether you’re hitting the target areas of the question, and tell you whether you’re writing paragraphs that match up with the things in the question.
 So we can tell you whether you might have accidentally missed out an entire part of a question, or gone too far perhaps!” said Alison.

-Alison has found that students who access Academic Support on average receive seven more marks in assessments than those who don’t.
+Alison has found that students who access Learning Development on average receive seven more marks in assessments than those who don’t.
 Seven marks might not seem like a big deal, but that can be the difference between a pass and fail.

 If you find asking your tutor for help or putting your hand up in class intimidating, PASS is the answer you’ve been looking for.